toji/toji.dev/webgpu-gltf-case-study/index.md

 Also, if the attribute that you are missing is something like a normal then blindly using a buffer full of zeros as your normal attribute will result in broken lighting.
 You'd need to generate reasonable normals based off the model geometry, which is much more involved.

-A different approach, and the one that we'll cover here, is to create a new variant of the shader that accounts for the missing atributes somehow.
+A different approach, and the one that we'll cover here, is to create a new variant of the shader that accounts for the missing attributes somehow.
 As a general rule you want to avoid shader variants as much as possible, for all the same reasons you want to avoid pipeline variants, but sometimes it's simply the most effective approach.

 ### Caching shader variants